-There is a pandora of misconception around ESOP accounting treatment, the requirement of valuation reports and disclosure etc. across the startup ecosystem.
+There is a pandora of misconceptions around ESOP accounting treatment, the requirement of valuation reports and disclosure, etc. across the startup ecosystem.

 For companies following AS for their accounting, ICAI has issued an 80 pager guidance note that governs the accounting treatment for ESOPs.
 This is called ‘Guidance Note on Accounting for Employee Share-based Payments’.